-Learners will be working towards Entry Level 1 to Entry Level 2 and want to improve their employability skills and personal social skills.
+You will be working at Entry Level 1 and will improve your independence and personal social skills.

-The focus is on transition to adulthood including independent living and employability pathways leading into paid or voluntary employment and the course links to the preparing for adulthood outcomes.
+This course links to preparing for adulthood outcomes with a focus on the transition to adulthood, independent living and employability pathways leading into paid or voluntary employment.

 The entry requirements for this course are:

 This course consists of the following modules:

 - Entry Level 1 Gateway qualification in independent living skills

 How will I be assessed?

 - Interview with Parent/Carer support

 - A written task (if possible)

 - Assessment of English and Math (if possible)